jsheppard95/stock-analysis/README.md

 ### `AllStocksAnalysisRefactored`
-In the refactored subroutine [`AllStocksAnalysisRefactored`](VBA_Challenge.vbs) (workbook module 2), we replace the nested loop with a single loop and acquire the total daily volume and yearly return for each stock in a single iteration through the dataset.
+In the refactored subroutine [`AllStocksAnalysisRefactored`](VBA_Challenge.vbs) (VBAProject `Module2`), we replace the nested loop with a single loop and acquire the total daily volume and yearly return for each stock in a single iteration through the dataset.
 We thus use arrays `tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices` to store the total volume and starting/ending prices for each stock along with the index variable `tickerIndex` to keep track of the current ticker as we loop through the rows of either year's data.
-Our loop then
+Our loop then becomes:
-becomes:
 ```
 For i = 2 To RowCount
     'Increase volume for the current ticker